Jan 04 2009

 The History Channel has many online resources on Washington.

-Though the language in this story is a bit “old-fashioned” it’s of course important for students to know the popular myth of George Washington and the cherry tree.
+Though the language in story is a bit “old-fashioned” it’s of course important for students to know the popular myth of George Washington and the cherry tree.

 Here’s an online cloze (fill-in-the-gap) about both Washington and Lincoln.